 It’s kinda a bummer that there is not a cure for MTHFR mutation.
 However, having it isn’t a death sentence.
 There are many ways to help the methylation process and take back your life!
 Please try to do as many of these listed below.

 - Keep your gut healthy with bone broth.
 80% of your immune system is in your gut along with 90% serotonin.
 Your gut is unable to produce certain nutrients, you need to supplement these important nutrients.
 Bone broth contains what your gut needs.
-By keeping your gut healthy, it will be ready to absorb all of the foods rich in folate and it will absorb all of the nutrients form your supplements.
-I wrote an entire article about how amazing bone broth is and why we should al drink a cup a day.
-You should READ IT HERE after you finish this one.
+By keeping your gut healthy, it will be ready to absorb all of the foods rich in folate and it will absorb all of the nutrients from your supplements.
+I wrote an entire article about how amazing bone broth is and why we should all drink a cup a day.
+You should read it after you finish this one.

 - Choose a supplement or two slowly at low doses.
 For some people, supplements are an easy way to make sure you are getting enough B9/folate.
 When choosing a supplement, make sure it DOES NOT contain folic acid.
 Swap out your folic acid with a methylated form of folate.
 Look for supplements that contain 5-methyltetrahydrofolate (5-MTHF) because by supporting your methylation and detox pathways you can reduce the risk associated with MTHFR mutations!

 - B12.
 You will need to take a methylated form of B12.
 This vitamin is good for mental health.
 If you have the MTHFR Mutation, your body will also have a hard time absorbing regular B12.